angular/angular/aio/content/guide/universal.md

 Open the Chrome Dev Tools and go to the Network tab, and find the [Network Throttling](https://developers.google.com/web/tools/chrome-devtools/network-performance/reference#throttling) dropdown.
 Try 3G and other network speeds to see how long it takes for the app to load under various conditions.

 # Conclusion <a name="conclusion"></a>

+This guide showed you how to take an existing Angular application and make it into a Universal app that does server-side rendering.
+It also showed some of the reasons for doing so:

+ - Search Engine Optimization
+ - Supporting low-bandwidth or low-power devices
+ - Improving perceived startup time

 Angular Universal can greatly improve the perceived startup performance of your app.
 The slower the network, the more advantageous it becomes to have Universal display the first page to the user.